prysmaticlabs/documentation/docs/devtools/net-design.md

 **Initial Sync UX**

-The user experience of initial sync should follow a design similar to Parity’s model of displaying interesting metrics as syncronization progresses.
+The user experience of initial sync should follow a design similar to Parity’s model of displaying interesting metrics as synchronization progresses.
 -->

-#### Regular Syncronization
+#### Regular Synchronization
-The current regular syncronization design is pretty much a giant `for select` block that just listens for incoming message announcements from peers, requests the full data, and sends the data over to its corresponding service for handling, such as attestations or blocks.
+The current regular synchronization design is pretty much a giant `for select` block that just listens for incoming message announcements from peers, requests the full data, and sends the data over to its corresponding service for handling, such as attestations or blocks.
 This can be split up, as it is quite unorganized and messy.
-Current regular syncronization is also tasked with sending and announcing messages to peers in the network, not just receiving.
+Current regular synchronization is also tasked with sending and announcing messages to peers in the network, not just receiving.
 Once again, that responsibility can also be split up for easier testing and readability of the API.

-The code will be reorganized into a regular syncronization registry go file where all of the handlers are processed in the main select loop while each handler will exist in its own isolated go file.
-This pattern will avoid oversized files in the syncronization package.
+The code will be reorganized into a regular synchronization registry go file where all of the handlers are processed in the main select loop while each handler will exist in its own isolated go file.
+This pattern will avoid oversized files in the synchronization package.

 #### External RPC (Incoming Request Handling)
 The external RPC design implements the “Req/Resp” domain of the network specification.
 More specifically, the response part.
 The request part of the domain is covered in the next section, Internal API.